-Work with a branding partner or agency skilled in setting up formal, in-person interviews whenever possible.
+Work with a branding agency skilled in setting up formal, in-person interviews whenever possible.
 The fact is, people like being heard—it’s human nature.
 Interviews let you leverage this fact to collect rich user data.
 Using this data, you can create hypotheses about your customer base that can be tested with wider-reaching quantitative research.

 While interviews make up the foundation of qualitative research, surveys are the backbone of quantitative research.
 Quantitative research gives you statistical information from a wider range of participants.